kjosib/sophie/docs/future.rst

 It ought to sort and group this information to present a nicer excerpt.
 Also, some ansi color would be nice.
 (Incidentally, what if input source contains terminal control codes?)

+I stumbled on a nice Python library for this sort of thing, but I forgot to write down the reference.

 Concurrency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~